-Qantas Frequent Flyer credit cards often have higher annual fees and purchase rates, so it’s a good idea to look at all the features and consider whether the benefits outweigh the costs.
+Like most frequent flyer credit cards, Qantas Frequent Flyer cards often have higher annual fees and purchase rates, though.
+So make sure to consider all of the features, compare your options and ensure the benefits outweigh the costs.

 How do you earn Qantas Points with a credit card?

 - Indirect earning cards.
-Reward credit cards can allow you to transfer rewards points to Qantas Points.
-This option can be great if you want more flexibility with your reward points or want to earn points with more than one frequent flyer program.
+Rather than earning Qantas Points directly, some rewards credit cards let you transfer your points to your Qantas account as well as other partnered frequent flyer programs.
+This can be a beneficial option if you want more flexibility when redeeming your reward points or want to earn points with more than one frequent flyer program.

-- If you are considering a reward credit card that can indirectly earn Qantas Points, make sure you also look at the exchange rate and amount of points required to convert them to the Qantas Frequent Flyer program, as it varies from card to card.
-A credit card linked to the American Express Membership Rewards program, for example, can transfer one Membership Reward point for one Qantas Point, while a CommBank Awards credit card offers one Qantas Point for every two Awards points.
+If you get an indirect earn credit card, you'll need to connect your card to the relevant frequent flyer account before you can start transferring your points.
+Exactly how many Qantas Points you'll earn will also vary from card to card.
+For example, a credit card linked to the American Express Membership Rewards program can transfer one Membership Reward point for one Qantas Point, while a CommBank Awards credit card offers one Qantas Point for every two Awards points.